-PPP is a new venture from OET in response to feedback from current providers and students about the quality of provision and support currently available from the OET centre.
-It is a programme which will provide teachers and educational institutions with the knowledge and tools needed to run a successful OET preparation course.
+PPP is a programme which will provide teachers and educational institutions with the knowledge and tools needed to run a successful OET preparation course.

-PPP recognises that delivering an OET preparation course is unlike other courses providers might deliver such as IELTS or General English due to the specialist language area and the absence of a course book.
+PPP recognises that delivering an OET preparation course is unlike other courses providers might deliver such as IELTS or General English due to the specialist language area.
 At the same time OET is highly regarded as a quality product by both its stakeholders and the candidates who elect to take the test as their first step to a medical career in the countries where OET is recognised.

 All educational institutions currently preparing students for the OET or interested in starting to do so are recommended to register for PPP to become a Preliminary Provider.
-If you would like your course assessed for its quality, access to increased resources and promotional tools, we recommend applying to become a Premium Provider.
+Eligible Preliminary Providers can complete further training which will lead to endorsement as a Premium Provider.

 PPP has been created by a team of OET experts which includes experienced teachers and assessors as well as many of the OET corporate team.
 The sample materials which are included have all been piloted with genuine OET candidates and their feedback and evaluation have been taken into account to produce the final materials you will access.

 PPP is available via Moodle for providers to access in a way which will suit each individual institution.
-It is likely that several people will be involved in the completion of PPP (marketers, those responsible for enrolment and educators) but that not every individual will complete all sections depending on their responsibilities for the course. [see section below ‘Completion of Moodle Lessons’] It is part of OET’s commitment to excellence that all personnel involved with the stages of the test-preparation process are properly informed including in the advice candidates receive while considering enrolment to a preparation course.
-Each member of staff will receive an individual login and be emailed offers of targeted support from the relevant member of the OET team (e.g. OET Marketing to the Institution marketers) during the PPP process.
+It is likely that several people will be involved in the completion of PPP but that not every individual will complete all sections depending on their responsibilities for the course. [see section below ‘Completion of Moodle Lessons’] It is part of OET’s commitment to excellence that all personnel involved with the stages of the test-preparation process are properly informed including in the advice candidates receive while considering enrolment to a preparation course.
+Each member of staff will receive an individual login.

 There may be overlap or duplication of roles depending on the individual structure of each institution.

 OET Course Manager– this is the person who has overall responsibility for the creation and maintenance of the course.
 In many cases this person may also teach the majority of the weekly programme.
-This person will likely take responsibility for submitting the set of materials as part of Lesson 5 having completed PPP Lessons 1-4.
+This person will likely take responsibility for submitting the assignment tasks which come at the end of PPP Lesson 3 [Preliminary] and Lessons 4 and 5 [Premium]

 OET teachers – any teachers, including those used for holiday or sickness cover, who deliver part of the OET course.
 These teachers need to complete PPP Lessons 1-3 and may support the OET Course Manager to create materials for submission as part of PPP Lessons 4-5.